GridTools/gridtools/docs_src/manuals/getting_started/getting_started.rst

 First GridTools Stencil
 -----------------------

-In |GT| the loop logic and the storage order are implemented (and optimized) by the library while the update function to be applied to each gridpoint is implemented by the user.
+In |GT| the loop logic and the storage order are implemented (and optimized) by the library while the update function, to be applied to each gridpoint, is implemented by the user.
 The loop logic (for a given architecture) is combined with the user-defined update function at compile-time by template meta-programming.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^